yeoman/yeoman.io/app/authoring/composability.md

 writing - zap
 ```

-However, you can alter this by switching the calls for `this.composeWith`, also keep in mind, these can be generators from npm packages, see below.
+You can alter the function call order by reversing the calls for `composeWith`.

+Keep in mind you can compose with other public generators available on npm.

 For a more complex example of composability, check out
 [generator-generator](https://github.com/yeoman/generator-generator/blob/master/app/index.js)